Halfgear/Personal-Blog/content/code/agentParadox.md

 <img src="/posts/League/initiator.png" style="display: block; margin-left: auto; margin-right: auto; width: 70%; height: 70%;"/>

 This notably underscores the intricacies of using the 'Flash' ability in Valorant.
 If flash is not deployed effectively during combat, it risks allies as well.
 The performance disparity of Flash-based agents across skill tiers reveals that proficient players employ the Flash with a tactical finesse that significantly contributes to team combat efficacy.
+Conversely, its misuse at low tiers can suggest unfamiliarity or even intimidation with the ability.

-Conversely, the data also highlights that abilities like the drone, as seen with agents like Fade and Sova, don't manifest pronounced disparities even when lower-tier players deploy them without nuanced strategies.
+Conversely, the data also highlights that agents like Fade and Sova with drones, exhibit less performance gaps.
+This suggests that even when players at the lower end of the skill spectrum deploy these abilities, they can do so without severely impacting their team's outcome.

+For newcomers, beginning with info agents like Sova could be a strategic move.
+This will allow them to familiarize themselves with the game's tempo and mechanics, setting a solid foundation for mastering more complex agents and abilities in the future.

 ## Conclusion
 Navigating the intricate landscape of Valorant is not a small project.
 We identified what could possibly cause the performance gap between low and high tiers with data analysis supported Python and MongoDB.